How can I become a member of the Prospect Heights Volunteer Fire Company?

 Why do firefighters wear different colored helmets?
 The color of the firefighter helmets is a quick way to distinguish rank at the fire scene.
 Chief fire officers wear white helmets, captains and lieutenants wear red helmets and firefighters wear black helmets.
 Junior firefighters have yellow helmets to distinguish them at the fire scene from regular firefighters.

 Does the Prospect Heights Fire Co. have an ambulance and respond to EMS calls?
 No. The Prospect Heights Fire Company does not have an ambulance and does not respond to EMS calls.
-The Pennington Road Fire Company, Station 32 has an EMS squad and Ewing Township employs an EMS squad as well.
+Ewing Township employs an EMS squad and Capital Health has advanced life support (ALS) response to critical care needs throughout the county..
 There are times where the EMS squad has called the fire company to assist with a specific emergency but direct EMS services are not provided by the fire company.

 How can I receive a fire incident report for my insurance company?
 Have your insurance company contact the firehouse.
 The fire company will work with your insurer to make sure the proper information needed is obtained.